I Must Be Dreaming...

 "Yes," I replied solemnly, "with all my mortal might, I wished for all the books to fall on his head.
 And in detail, I imagined them knocking him out permanently, or even killing him.
 I guess there's only so much you can wish for."

 "Huh," Larry said, looking at me rather intensely...

 "Nothing happened," he said after a while, disappointed.

 "What did you want to happen?"
 I asked, confused.

-Larry hesitated.
+Larry hesitated, before he answered.
 "I wanted you to kiss me."